 There is a big parking lot outside the welcoming entrance to Sanford Behavioral Health’s Detox Center.
 A scenario often takes place when our clients and their families arrive.
-We can only imagine what is being discussed or the second thoughts that are being expressed.
+We can only imagine what is being discussed or the second thoughts being expressed.
 However, it usually takes time for them to leave the car and make their way to the door.
 Understandably, detox can be a scary prospect.
 No wonder our clients need to gather their courage (or be convinced) to walk through the door.
 At Sanford Detox Center, the empathetic providers are ready to address the fear of detox and make the experience safe and comfortable.

 Facing Fear of Detox

 Fear of detox may be well-founded for some.
-Sanford Chief Medical Officer Gilbert (Al) Masterson, M.D., says, “When a patient tries to detox themselves from alcohol and has a seizure, they might end up in a hospital, or panic and go back to using alcohol.
+Sanford Chief Medical Officer Gilbert (Al) Masterson, M.D., says, “When a patient tries to detox themselves from alcohol and has a seizure, they might end up in a hospital, or panic and return to using alcohol.
 It is scary and dangerous.
 So, we want to know if they have had a seizure before and act accordingly.
 I try to reassure all our patients that we are committed to providing a safe and comfortable detox from drugs and alcohol.
 Within 24 hours, they should be feeling much better.”

 Combatting Fear of Detox at Sanford Detox Center